sudipta-pran/100daysReactChallenge/README.md

 1/3/19

 Tried Redux with React for the first time.
 Made a copy of my day 5's app and implemented app level state management with redux.
 To be honest, I'm still a bit confused.
 Need to work on this a few more days.
 The code can be found in the folder 'day10ReduxInReact'.

+# day 011:
+2/3/19

+Practiced redux in react with jsonplaceholder API.
+Need more practice, its still quite confusing.